PinkFrosty/DO380-Notes/README.md

 ### Writing Ansible Playbooks to Manage OpenShift Resources

-Ansible Certified Content Collections to automate your Kubernetes and OpenShift clusters: 'kubernetes.core' and 'redhat.openshift'.
+Ansible Content for Kubernetes and OpenShift clusters: 'kubernetes.core' and 'redhat.openshift'.

+Using modules for k8s or OCP requires you authenticate to the API.
+There several methods to do so.

 # Storage